 How to Avoid These Scams

 - Currency exchanges work, but you need to take time and look into them.
-You will need to make moves on currency based on current conditions and not be too trendy.
+You will need to make moves on a currency based on current conditions and not be too trendy.
 The idea is to get in when a currency is swinging upward but get out before it hits its peak.
 This will require a lot of research.
 I don't recommend using a company or person for this research; do it yourself.
 Many investors have made lots of money using this method.
 Others have gone broke by not researching, making poor decisions, or letting others invest for them.
 Currency exchange should be a short-turnaround investment and not a long-term buy-in.

 Many types of scams exist that are related to financial investments, technology, grants, loans, and the IRS.
 Some use fear tactics, while others use impressive-sounding technical knowledge.
 Some are guys in Pakistan or India, while others are right here in the US; these people could be from Nigeria, or they could be your brother-in-law.

 Take your time and remember some fundamental rules when dealing with scammers.
 If they make threats or add timelines, then they are trying to force you into a decision.
 Consult the police, do a Google search, and check with your bank before doing what they say.
 Research and you will always have the upper hand on scammers.